Top 10 Deck Styles and How to Choose the Right One for Your Home

 • Creates a cohesive outdoor space that unifies your home's exterior

-• Maximizes outdoor living space
+• Maximizes total outdoor living area

 Cons:

-• Higher cost due to larger size
+• Higher cost due to larger total square footage

-• More complex design considerations
+• More complex design and engineering requirements

-• Requires larger property to look proportional
+• Requires a larger property to look proportional

 4. Raised Deck